It’s easy for CEOs, directors, designers, et al., to get buried in the day-to-day of creative agency life.

 To forget some of the passionately held beliefs that informed every decision in those early halcyon days.
 It’s understandable.
 Client commissions take over.
 There’s too much to get through.
 You need to keep the money rolling in.
 Exorbitant studio rents have to be met.

-But it’s worth making the time every now and again to take stock.
-To press pause and breathe and remind yourself – and the team – why it is you do what you do.
-Why it excited and inspired you so much in the first place.
+But it’s worth making the time now and again to take stock.
+To press pause and breathe and remind yourself – and the team – why it is you do what you do, why it excited and inspired you so much in the first place.

-People generally join the creative industries because they have great ideas, strong talent and a desire to produce brilliant work.
-But all too often, that initial verve gets lost in the maelstrom – it isn’t nurtured or allowed to thrive.
+People generally join the creative industries because they have great ideas, talent and a desire to produce brilliant work.
+But all too often, that initial verve gets lost in the storm – it isn’t nurtured or allowed to thrive.

 A recent report by the Institute of Leadership and Management stated that 34 per cent of ambitious workers were likely to leave their jobs this year to go off in search of pastures new, citing a lack of development opportunity as the main reason.

 So what can agencies – which have spent valuable time, energy and money finding, recruiting and training the right people – do to keep the magic alive and stop staff from feeling uninspired or, worse still, wandering off?